jgscott/STA380/syllabus.md

 [The course homepage](README.md) has a detailed outline of topics, together with topic-by-topic reading lists.

+Owing to the ongoing Covid-19 pandemic, all lectures will be held via Zoom.
+Links will be sent out via Canvas.
+For those not able to attend lectures "live" (i.e. synchronously), recordings of all lectures will be posted on Canvas as soon as they are available.
+(This typically happens within 1-2 hours after the end of the session.)

+Note: you need to sign in to Zoom using your UT zoom account.
+[See this page](https://zoom.its.utexas.edu/signing-in-and-out-zoom) for further information.

 ## Software

 - Statistical computing: [R](http://www.r-project.org), which we will use via [RStudio](http://www.rstudio.com), a free, platform-independent graphical front-end for R.  Make sure you have both installed, along with the [RMarkdown package](http://rmarkdown.rstudio.com).